lambdajack/sequentially-generate-planet-mbtiles/README.md

 4. Write tests before significant future development.
 5. Make the console prettier.
 6. Add a -t test-config.json for people to test out before committing to the entire planet.
+7. Add option to include or not ocean tiles.
+8. Add automatically serve on completion option.